Pho86/E-Amigo/README.md

-# E-Amigos
+# E-Amigo
-E-Amigos is a social media web application to help you find a community and other people to game with or just to chill with.
+E-Amigo is a social media web application to help you find a community and other people to game with or just to chill with.
 Find other people globally to enjoy creating authentic connections among our community members.
+You can visit it on [Vercel](https://eamigo.vercel.app/).

 ## Technology Used
 * Next Js,